luizhtech/luizhtech/README.md

 ### 🚀 About me

 - 💻 Computer Science student (2st semester)
-- 📚 Currently learning JavaScript, Python and web development
+- 📚 Currently learning JavaScript and web development
 - 🎯 Looking for an internship opportunity in technology
 - 🚀 Focused on improving my skills and building real-world projects
 - 🤝 Open to learning and collaborating on new ideas